Mata Nui Online Game: Reception and legacy

 Mata Nui Online Game received awards from the marketing industry.
 In 2001, the Web Marketing Association awarded the game the "Best of Industry" WebAward in the "Best Toy and/or Hobby Web Site" category.
 At the 2002 Summit Awards, it received the Silver Award in the "Consumer Informational Site" category.

-Leah Weston, the senior developer of Bionicle.com, said that Lego was “highly pleased” with Templar's work and noted the site had averaged 500,000 views a month.
+Leah Weston, the senior developer of Bionicle.com, said that Lego was "highly pleased" with Templar's work and noted the site had averaged 500,000 views a month.
 In 2003, Fast Company highlighted the game as a key part of helping Bionicle become a leader in the toy market.
 At the 2011 Massachusetts Institute of Technology (MIT) Media in Transition 7: Unstable Platforms conference, Aaron Smith cited the game's episodic structure as a reason for the success of the Bionicle website, as it kept players returning for additional content.
 A sequel, Mata Nui Online Game II: The Final Chronicle, was later released.

 In a 2005 article for the journal Kritikos, Thorsten Botz-Bornstein noted the game redefined the traditional expectation of Lego play as the "simplest thing in the world".
 He cited the confrontation with Makuta, who declares himself incapable of being destroyed as he is "nothing", as an example of the more spatially abstract, postmodern approach that Bionicle took to the concept of play.
-In February 2020, Eric Van Allen of USgamer cited the Mata Nui Online Game as a "classic" Flash game.
-In April 2020, J. Brodie Shirey of Screen Rant noted that the game has become regarded by many as the "definitive Bionicle experience".
+In February 2020, Eric Van Allen of USgamer cited the Mata Nui Online Game as a "classic" Flash game, while J. Brodie Shirey of Screen Rant in April noted that the game has become regarded by many as the "definitive Bionicle experience".
 In August 2021, Gray Fore of Screen Rant credited the game with introducing the "aesthetic and visual themes" of Mata Nui to a wide audience.